wo3kie/cxxDojo/README.md

   rotate_left([1 2'3 4 5 6 7]) == [3 4 5 6 7 2 1]
   rotate_right([1 2'3 4 5 6 7]) == [6 7 1 2 3 4 5]
 ```

+**scaling.cpp**
+Implement the functions for _mean scaling_ and _standard scaling_.
+From [Wikipedia](https://en.wikipedia.org/wiki/Feature_scaling) scaling is a method used to standardize the range of independent variables of features of data.

 **xml/xpath.cpp**
 Implement a program to print nodes from xml matching a given XPath.
 ```{r, engine='bash'}